samarjeetpatankar/ecommerce-mern-app/README.md

 These features collectively create an enhanced shopping experience for both users and administrators, making our Ecommerce MERN App a robust and user-friendly platform for online retail.

-## Usage

-1. Clone this repository.
-2. Install dependencies using `npm install` in both the client and server directories.
-3. Configure the MongoDB connection in the server directory.
-4. Start the server using `npm start` in the server directory.
-5. Start the client using `npm start` in the client directory.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to improve this project, please follow these steps: